Pan-Canadian-Genome-Library/dictionary-manager/apps/server/README.md

 ## Authorization

-Data dictionary handles Authorization for protected endpoints through a different method in comparison to Lecterns [Overture's Ego](https://www.overture.bio/products/ego/) authorization service.
+Dictionary-Manager handles Authorization for protected endpoints through a different method in comparison to Lectern's [Overture's Ego](https://www.overture.bio/products/ego/) authorization service.
-Data dictionary handles auth with two services; CILogon to handle authentication and AuthZ to handle authorization of protected endpoints.
+Dictionary-Manager handles auth with two services; CILogon to handle authentication and AuthZ to handle authorization of protected endpoints.

 > **Attention:**
 >